rahul-mandadi/Podcast_Summarisation/README.md

 - Although parameter-efficient, some models still require significant GPU memory for large batches or longer sequences.
 - Domain adaptation can further improve results; current tests on Billsum simulate complexity but may not fully capture nuances of certain podcast genres.

+### Handling Long Inputs

+Many of the models we use have a maximum input token length (typically 512 tokens), which can pose challenges when dealing with lengthy podcasts or transcripts that exceed this limit.
+To address this, we can employ several strategies to ensure our summarization process remains accurate and efficient:

+1. **Chunking and Batching**:
+   We split lengthy transcripts into smaller, manageable segments (e.g., 512-token chunks).
+Each chunk is summarized independently, and these partial summaries are then combined or further summarized to produce a coherent final summary.
+This approach ensures that we stay within the model’s token constraints.

+2. **Sliding Window Approach**:
+   By using a sliding window, we maintain a certain overlap between consecutive chunks.
+This overlap preserves contextual continuity, ensuring that information from one segment isn’t lost when moving on to the next.
+The final summary can integrate insights from each windowed segment, producing a more comprehensive result.

+3. **Extractive Summaries as Preprocessing**:
+   Before applying our generative summarization models, we may first generate a quick extractive summary using a simpler model or keyword extraction technique.
+This extractive summary serves as a shorter, distilled input, which the PEFT-fine-tuned model can then transform into a higher-quality abstractive summary.
+This two-step process allows the model to work within token limits while still capturing essential content.

+By employing these techniques, we can ensure that even the longest podcast transcripts can be efficiently processed.
+As a result, users receive concise, coherent, and contextually rich summaries, regardless of the original audio’s length.

 ## Experiment Setup
 **Dataset**:
 - **Billsum**: A Hugging Face dataset of U.S. legislative bills with expert-written summaries.
 While not podcast-specific, it simulates long, complex textual input to test the summarization capabilities of our approach.